StartUpNameError/sparkjobs/README.md

 ``run(spark: SparkSession, **kwargs)`` function.
 The ``main.py`` module will then try to import thiis function under the specified job module using the ``importlib`` library.
-This logic is depicted in the following code snippet.
+This logic is depicted in the following code snippet,

 ```python
 import importlib